geoffrey-diederichs/ROP_Emporium/02_split/README.md

 # Static analysis

-With ghidra we can find those functions :
+Using ghidra we can find those functions :

 ```C
 undefined8 main(void)